 Being a Florida resident and former Disney World Cast Member, I get a lot of theme park questions.
 One very common question is “Is it worth going to LEGOLAND for just a day?”

 When considering the location and cost of daily admission, there is no denying it is a splurge day trip.
 This week I finally had the opportunity to get the insider answer; yes it is worth it but you need to plan to visit when your kids are at the right age to truly enjoy it!
+But I must say that if you can plan it out to be a 2 day trip with an overnight stay at the LEGOLAND Beach Retreat Hotel then you will not regret it!

 If you are looking for some fun activities for kids within a day trip because you live within driving distance or you are considering adding on to your Orlando Disney or Universal vacation then it should be reassuring to know that you can see and do everything at LEGOLAND in one full day visit.
 Read on for my tips to getting the most out of a one-day visit to LEGOLAND Florida.
 Keep in mind that I have two young children (aged 5 and 3).